CDCgov/geneflow2/docs/chapters/apps.rst

         LOG_FULL="${OUTPUT_DIR}/_log"
         TMP_FULL="${OUTPUT_DIR}/_tmp"

 The LOG_FULL variable points to a directory that, once created, persists in the workflow intermediate and final output directory.
-LOG_FULL is optional, and must be manually created with a 'mkdir' command within the app config file preior to use.
+LOG_FULL is optional, and must be manually created with a 'mkdir' command within the app config file prior to use.
 The '_log' directory must be accounted for when executing 'map' steps that process input folders.
 To exclude, a look-ahead regex can be used to filter the folder.

 The TMP_FULL variable must also be manually created, but also must be manually deleted within the "clean-up" section of the app configuration.
 The TMP_FULL directory may or may not persist in the workflow intermediate and output directory, depending on the execution context.